PEACE RESEARCH INSTITUTE OSLO

 One major factor in the pivot in East Asia from war to peace was the amount of change taking place in China (and in Sino-American relations).

 Deng reformed the military, and other than a few engagements (the battles at the Vietnamese border, also skirmishes in the South China Sea in March 1988) it hasn't been at war with any other country since then.
 This lack of direct military force is astounding given a power like China.
-Other major powers and superpowers, if you compare America, France, the UK or Russia, use force relatively often.
+Other major powers and superpowers, if you compare the US, France, the UK or Russia, use force relatively often.

-But the final factor was the shift, in one country after the other, that placed a priority (on broad leadership levels) on figuring out what had to be done to achieve economic growth.
-This led to whatTønnesson and his colleages call the developmental peace.
+But the final factor was a shift, in one country after the other, that prioritized (on broad leadership levels) figuring out what had to be done to achieve economic growth.
+This led to what Tønnesson and his colleages call the developmental peace.

 The Developmental Peace

 Japan embraced its defeat in WWII, Tønnesson says.
-They made the best of no longer being a great military power and decided to scrap that vision in favour of relying on American protection.
+They made the best of no longer being a great military power, and decided to scrap that vision in favour of relying on American protection.
 This freed them up to concentrate on economic development.

 This was codified in Article 9 of the new Japanese constitution.
 It stipulated that Japan has no right to have an army nor to wage war, and this article is still remains in force togday (though recent Prime Ministers have considered changing it).